The Complete Guide to Webflow API Basics

 The Webflow APIs are categorized into:

-Webflow is a content management system (CMS) that lets you design websites and edit dynamic content without writing a single line of code.
+Webflow serves as a content management system (CMS) that empowers you to create websites and modify dynamic content without the need for any coding.

-Webflow CMS is for developers, editors, designers, and content strategists.
-Webflow developer API works directly with the JSON underlying the CMS.
+Webflow CMS caters to a diverse audience, including developers, editors, designers, and content strategists.
+The Webflow developer API interfaces directly with the JSON structure that underlies the CMS.

 The developers can create custom webhooks, integrate with mobile apps, connect to existing CMS, export content JSON, etc.